chrisosaurus/plot/docs/library.md

 export adds an entry to the libraries export scope.

-also need a way of internally binding a symbol to a c function: `(plot-bind +)`.
+also need a way of internally binding a symbol to a c function: `(plot-bind +)`. we may want to expose this via source code comments above the c functions.

 Limitations